 The Gold 575 XLS has an adjustable seat, pedal straps and an accessory holder.
 Its user height range is 5’1” to 6’5”.
 Although its handles aren’t adjustable, they do come with integrated pulse grip sensors to help you monitor your heart rate.
 If you’re looking for a bike that also has a wireless chest strap, consider the Nautilus U618, which is our top pick in exercise bikes.
 Our favorite recumbent bike, the Schwinn 270 Recumbent, is telemetry enabled, but you must buy a compatible chest strap separately.

 This exercise bike’s console has a backlit LCD display that provides detailed workout feedback.
 It can store two user profiles, and it has a device holder for your smartphone or tablet.
 Its console computer features Bluetooth Smart technology that is compatible with the iOS system.
-You can sync the MyFitQuest 4 app to track your fitness goals.
+To track your workouts, consider using one of the best fitness trackers.
+And for the latest discounts, see our round-up of the best Amazon Prime Day Fitbit deals.

 Unlike the best exercise bikes on the market, the Exerpeutic Gold 575 XLS doesn’t have a workout fan, speakers or an aux port.
 If these features are important to you, exercise bikes such as the U618, ProForm 8.0 EX and NordicTrack G 4.4 Pro have them all.
 The Diamondback Fitness 510Ub Upright has them too, but it’s not Bluetooth connected.